gmallard/ruby-coll-demo/README.txt

 # The collection element and collection type shown here are of no practical
 # value.
 #
-# The intent is to show how little must be done in order to get back a large
+# The intent is to show how little code must be written in order to get back a
-# amount of functionality from the mix-ins.
+# large amount of functionality from the mix-ins.
 #
 # === Tests
 #